ibecom/ibFinder/README.md

 ibFinder works on iOS platform only.
 On iOS 7 it is possible to visualize RSSI of each Bluetooth broadcast channel (#37, #38, #39) separatly.
 Keep your iOS 7 tech tool devices out of upgrade to iOS 8 - new iOS system doesn't support this feature.

 You can download ibFinder free at AppStore.
-To test ibFinder you can get binary ipa image here and install it directly to your iPhone/iPad (Enterprise deployment for testing purposes only, updates may be unsupported).

 To get documentation look at Wiki.